 Many growing businesses rely on prepackaged procurement solutions bundled in ERPs.
 These are often cookie-cutter, one-size-fits-all solutions that won't be tailor-made to fit your specific business problems.

 As a team, you'll need to evaluate whether or not your software is holding you back.
-If so, you may need to speak with a tech consultant to see what your options are for improving your software.
+If so, you may need to speak with a procurement automation specialist to see what your options are for improving your software.

 4. Analyze Your Needs and Create a Strategy

 You'll need to perform a needs, spend, and supply analysis before creating a procurement strategy.
-This involves better understanding what your business needs, the true-market-value of these services, and which vendors can meet your demands within a price that's affordable for your organization.
+This involves a better understanding of what your business needs, the true market value of these services, and which vendors can meet your demands at a price that's affordable for your organization.

 Analyzing Supply: What does your vendor market look like?
 Are you getting the best deal from the best supplier?
 Can you leverage your existing relationship to better position your organization?
 Until you survey your market, you'll end up settling.